 In December of 1941, after Japan’s attack on Pearl Harbor, the United States entered World War II.
 The entire nation, including Atlanta and its surrounding area, was mobilized for the war effort.

-In February of 1942, the plans for the construction of the Bell Bomber plant were announced after Marietta beat East Point and Stone Mountain in competition for the plant’s location.
+In February of 1942, the plans for the construction of the Bell Bomber plant were announced after Marietta won out over East Point and Stone Mountain in competition for the plant’s location.

 By March of 1943, the plant began building the B-29 bomber.
 According to the New Georgia Encyclopedia, the workforce at the plant grew to over 28,000 by 1945.